oneapi-src/oneDPL/documentation/library_guide/overview.rst

 does (see the |dpcpp_short| specification and the SYCL specification for details), such as:

 * Adding buffers to a lambda capture list is not allowed for lambdas passed to an algorithm.
-* Passing data types, which are not trivially copiable, is only allowed via USM, but not via buffers or host-allocated containers.
+* Passing data types, which are not trivially copyable, is only allowed via USM, but not via buffers or host-allocated containers.

 Known Limitations